 Mayra works 25 hours a week across three shifts in a distribution center of Picnic, and has worked for Picnic somewhat longer.
 As a result, she earns a slightly higher hourly wage (the pay scale step for 160 to 520 hours): € 10.04 excluding the holiday allowance.
 Mayra works day shifts on Mondays, Wednesdays, and Saturdays.
 In accordance with the cao Supermarkten, Mayra should also be paid € 11.68 per hour.
 Every week, she is paid € 92.65 less, which amounts to more than € 5,000 per year.

 Sofie works 40 hours a week distributed over five shifts in a distribution center of Picnic.
 This is her second year with Picnic, and her hourly wage falls into the pay scale step for 1,200 to 4,000 hours, which amounts to € 10.65 excluding the holiday allowance.
 She works every Sunday, as well as four early shifts on weekdays.
 In accordance with the cao Supermarkten, her wage is one step higher in the pay structure [loongebouw], and her hourly wage is € 11.84.
 Every week, Sofie is paid € 180.68 less, which amounts to more than € 10,000 a year.

 Simon, Mayra, and Sofie are fictional persons.
 However, the calculations are realistic, and the outcome is comparable with calculations the FNV has made for actual people.
+The calculations are made with information that was available in January 2019.
 All the examples apply to workers of Picnic in distribution centers.